Yihan-Zhang-IC/Introduction/index.md

 </div>

 **Project Highlights**
-- Placeholder, with more to come
+- Placeholder, with more to change

 <hr style="height:3px">